Ready to register a Non-Governmental Organization?. In this article, I will show you how to register an NGO in Kenya.

 - At least One third (1/3) of all the board members MUST be Kenyan for all foreign-based NGOs

-- After the name search, one is required to submit 2 copies of duly filled Form 3.
+- After the name search, one is required to submit two copies of duly filled Form 3.

-- In order for the forms to be accepted, they have to be in block letters.
+- For the forms to be accepted, they have to be in block letters.

-- One will also need to fill Form 1 stating the organization’s contact person.
+- One will also need to fill Form 1 stating the organisation’s contact person.